Here’s what the GOP should do now

 But let’s be clear about this.
 The 18th Amendment, while composed of three sentences instead of just one, was also written clearly enough that confusion would be inexcusable:

-One of my favorite Presidents, Calvin Coolidge, was deadly wrong to call for the aggressive enforcement of the 18th Amendment, and invoke the agency that became the ATF to poison alcohol supplies and kill at least 10000 Americans.
-He actually violated the limitations of this amendment!
+One of my favorite Presidents, Calvin Coolidge, was deadly wrong to call for the aggressive enforcement of the 18th Amendment, and invoke the agency that became the ATF, which, in NYC and a few other places (Coolidge did NOT authorize this) poisoned alcohol supplies and killed at least 10000 Americans.
+This violated the limitations of this amendment!

 So let’s clear up one more thing…and it’s The Biggy: